Lean Startup Methodology

 Goal: Minimize total time through the loop.

-See: references/build-measure-learn.md for detailed loop execution.
+See: references/build-measure-learn.md for detailed loop execution and reverse planning.

 Validated Learning